-Social psychology is the study of how people think about, evaluate, and respond to their social experiences.
+Social Psychology is the study of how people think about, evaluate, and respond to their social experiences.
 This class will explore theories and concepts that help explain questions such as: Under what circumstances are people more likely to conform to social pressures?
 How can people overcome their biases and stereotypes?
 Students will be encouraged and challenged to think critically about how their personal experiences can be better understood with social psychology theory.
-This course will touch on specific fields of psychology that are integral to society, such as sports psychology and forensic psychology.